 Few will disagree with the claim that business intelligence software is changing the way companies are structured and operated.
 Certainly, analytics tools are having a profound effect on the way internal decisions are made.
 The ability to review consolidated information from a broad range of applications allows for faster, wiser, more informed responses.
+Two of the best systems analytics tools today are Pentaho and Tableau.

 This article pits the vendors against one another in a Pentaho vs Tableau showdown.
 Keep reading to find out which BI solution comes out on top.